 - These butterflies are called gynandromorphs.
 If you look at some gynandromorphs` images, you would see that they resemble a patchwork, where one half is painted “male” blue and the other – “female” brown.

 - They also may have other purely “male” or “female” traits.
 Such mosaic butterflies are of great interest to scientists who seek the mechanisms of early sex development.

 Blue Morpho butterflies have few enemies – including humans.

 Morpho butterflies have an impressive number of adaptations that keep the predators away: their unique coloring, the poison that their bodies contain, their behavior, as well as other unique features.

 - Because of that, only birds that have adapted to eating poisonous insects such as bees and wasps can consume morpho butterflies.

 - Usually, those birds are jacamars or other flycatcher species.
-The main threat for the morpho butterflies is humans.
+The main threat to the morpho butterflies is humans.

-- One of the reasons it is so that the butterflies of this genus are considered valuable by butterfly collectors.
+- One of the reasons is that the butterflies of this genus are considered valuable by butterfly collectors.

 - Another danger that this amazing creature faces is the destruction of Amazonian rainforests.